pouyapanahandeh/Fide-driver/README.md

 Face-Detection
-A  face Detection script that identifies faces in an image.
+A  face detection script that identifies faces in an image.

 How to Run